 Training your Puppy – Toilet training

-The first thing you will have to tackle is house breaking, depending on your breed, your available time and your dedication this can take a couple of weeks or it can take months.
+The first thing you will have to tackle is housebreaking, depending on your breed, your available time and your dedication, this can take a couple of weeks, or it can take months.
 Young puppies do not have any control over their bladder or bowels.
-Good and correct house training will strengthen their muscles so that in time they will be able to wait until they go out to ‘go to the bathroom’.
-When you notice your puppy is circling or sniffing this is good indication that he needs to relieve himself.
-Pick him up and take him to your outdoor space, stand in one spot and let your pup wander around, don’t engage with him and he will realise he is here for a purpose, when you get the desired result and he relieves himself give much praise then immediately bring him back indoors.
-In the early days do this with him every 30 minutes, then extend to an hour then an hour and a half and soon puppy will realise that when you are going out this is toilet time.
-It is imperative that you do not shout at or smack your puppy if he does have an accident indoors, he is a baby, he has not done this on purpose.
-Don’t say anything to him just remove the mess and continue with your house breaking regime, he will get it in the end and this is something I am happy to assist you with.
+Good and correct house training will strengthen their muscles so that, in time, they will be able to wait until they go out to ‘go to the bathroom’.
+When you notice your puppy is circling or sniffing, this is a good indication that he needs to relieve himself.
+Pick him up and take him to your outdoor space.
+Stand in one spot and let your pup wander around, don’t engage with him, and he will realise he is here for a purpose.
+When you get the desired result, and he relieves himself give much praise, then immediately bring him back indoors.
+In the early days, do this with him every 30 minutes, then extend to an hour, then an hour and a half and soon puppy will realise that when you are going out, this is toilet time.
+You mustn’t shout at or smack your puppy if he does have an accident indoors.
+He is a baby, and he has not done this on purpose.
+Don’t say anything to him.
+Just remove the mess and continue with your housebreaking regime, he will get it in the end, and this is something I am happy to assist you with.

 If you and your pup have a good relationship, he will know you’re the boss and love you for it.

 Below are some related articles we think you may be interested in